FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 **All** Dynamic config is parsed from one or more [Providers](https://doc.traefik.io/traefik/providers/overview/) that is setup using a [Static Config](#static-config).

 Importantly, regular YAML/TOML files can be parsed as "dynamic" config using the [File provider](https://doc.traefik.io/traefik/providers/file/).
-To use files/directories as dynamic config they need to defined in the Static Config first like:
+To use files/directories as dynamic config, they need to be defined in the Static Config first like:

 ```yaml
 providers: